kunitsucom/log.sh/README.md

-# rec.sh - JSON logger
+# rec.sh - JSON logger for POSIX Shell Script

 rec.sh is a lightweight and no dependencies JSON logger for POSIX Shell Script.